isotopp/isotopp.github.io/_posts/2020-11-19-on-the-observability-of-outliers.md

 With measurements, aggregations, and the visualisation as a heatmap, I can identify my outliers – that is, I learn that I have them and where they are in time and maybe space (group of hosts).

-But with a common monitoring agents such as Diamond or Telegraf, what is being recorded are numbers or even aggregates of numbers - the quantisation into time and value buckets happens in the client and all that is recorded in monitoring is “there have been 4 queries of 4-8ms run time at 17:10:20 on host bpdb-2029”.
+But with a common monitoring agents such as Diamond or Telegraf, what is being recorded are numbers or even aggregates of numbers - the quantisation into time and value buckets happens in the client and all that is recorded in monitoring is “there have been 4 queries of 4-8ms run time at 17:10:20 on host randomdb-2029”.
 We don’t know what queries they were, where they came from or whatever other context may be helpful.

 With events, we optionally get rich records for each query - query text, stack trace context, runtime, hostname, database pool name and many other pieces of information.
-They are being aggregated as they come in, or can be aggregated along other, exotic dimensions after the fast.
+They are being aggregated as they come in, or can be aggregated along other, exotic dimensions after the fact.
 And best of all, once we find an outlier, we can go back from the outlier and find all the events that are within the boundary conditions of the section of the heapmap that we have marked up as an outlier.

 This also is the fundamental difference between monitoring (“We know we had an abnormal condition in this section of time and space”) and observability (“... and these are the events that make up the abnormality, and from them we can see why and how things went wrong.”).